 Electrical Wiring Methods in a Modular Home

-I have a new modular home.
-I have several electrical questions, to which i am seeking your professional opinion and also the code #’s which these issues may violate.
+[ad#block] Electrical Question: I have a new modular home and I have several electrical questions, to which I am seeking your professional opinion and also the code #’s which these issues may violate.

-Thank you so much for any help you can give me here.
-Again Mass Code or NEC code or Fire code.
+Thank you so much for any help you can give me here with the Massachusetts Code or NEC code or Fire code.

 Thanks for your electrical question Patricia .